 Exemptions will be considered by the Department where a child, their family or guardian does not hold, or is not in the process of applying for a refugee or humanitarian visa, but has been impacted by a refugee or asylum seeker experience or an experience similar to a refugee and asylum seeker.

 Eligibility requirements for ESK align with the Kindergarten Fee Subsidy (KFS) for refugee and asylum seeker children.

 Early Childhood services can support access for children from refugee and asylum seeker backgrounds and help culturally and linguistically diverse families understand more about ESK or kindergarten by using

 Telephone interpreting services can be accessed by phoning VITS Language Loop on (03) 9280 1955 or emailing

 Early Start Kindergarten and Three-Year-Old Kindergarten

-During the roll-out of Three-Year-Old Kindergarten, there will be no change to Early Start Kindergarten (ESK).
+During the roll-out of Three-Year-Old Kindergarten, there will be no change to ESK.
 ESK will continue to provide 15 hours of funded kindergarten per week for all eligible children.